mengelhard/mmci_applied_ds/final_project.md

 # Applied Data Science Final Project

-Part | Due
+Deliverable(s) | Due Date
 --- | ---
-Proposal | 7:59am ET on the first day of the third course weekend Report & Slides | 7:59am ET on the first day of the final course weekend
+Proposal | Friday at 7:59am ET, start of Block 3 Report & Slides | Friday at 7:59am ET, start of Block 6

 ## Team Assignment:
 Propose a data science research project related to a clinical topic of your choosing.
 Your project should use techniques from at least one of the topics discussed in class (e.g. multilayer perceptron, computer vision, natural language processing, time-series modeling, reinforcement learning).
 Deliverables will include an initial project proposal, which must be approved by the instructor; a final report, formatted as a brief research proposal/grant; and a short (15-minute) presentation.